jsx-eslint/eslint-plugin-react/docs/rules/forbid-foreign-prop-types.md

 ## When not to use

 This rule aims to make a certain production optimization, removing prop types, less prone to error.
 This rule may not be relevant to you if you do not wish to make use of this optimization.

+If you are writing a higher-order component that hoists the wrapped component's propTypes, you might want to disable this rule.